 Now I’m starting my coaching career off regionally.

 1st Dan Black Belt USA Judo

 Tomás started practicing judo in high school in his birth country, Chile.
 After the 1973 coup all martial art clubs were shut down and banned.
 A few years later, he emigrated to the USA and in time settled down in Utah.

-A few years ago, he enrolled his kids at USA Stars of SLC and took them to practice and sat there during their class.
-Mainly due to the insistence of sensei Adam he got suited up and started practicing again — after 40 years! — primarily as a way of exercising and getting rid of the extra pounds. 🙂
+Several years ago, he enrolled his kids at USA Stars of SLC and took them to practice and sat there during their class.
+Mainly due to the insistence of sensei Adam he got suited up and started practicing again — after 40 years! — primarily as a way of exercising and attempting to get rid of the extra pounds. 🙂